 Odissi is believed to be the oldest surviving dance form in India.
 Archeological evidence has traced it back as far as the 1st century BC.
 Bharat Natyam, another Indian classical dance form that follows temple dance styles, is also widely practiced in Odisha.
 The state has many forms of folk and tribal dances, such as Chhau, too.

-Travelers can attend these popular festivals in Odisha to witness the mesmerizing music and dance performances held among some of the state's most well-known temples.
+Attend these popular festivals in Odisha to witness the mesmerizing music and dance performances, held among some of the state's most well-known temples.

 The official Konark Festival, organized by Odisha Tourism, features a range of Indian classical dance performances including Odissi, Bharat Natyam and Kathak.
 Added attractions are an exhibition of Odia temple sculptures, sand art display, and crafts fair.
 This iconic festival has been taking place since 1989 at India's grandest sun temple in Konark, near Puri.
 It's a UNESCO World Heritage Site, and unlike other temples in Odisha, it has a distinctive chariot shape.
 There are intricate engravings all over its stone walls, including erotic sculptures similar to the Khajuraho temples in Madhya Pradesh.